ThisIsBen/C_Ubuntu12.04_kernel_module_program/README.md

 # C_Ubuntu12.04_kernel_module_program
+ Objectives: 
+ Writing kernel modules 
+ Passing parameters to a kernel module 
+ Accessing /proc file 
+ Using for_each_process 
+ Using task_struct

 I wrote a pair of programs (a kernel module and a user program)  -Pass command argument(s) when install kernel module For instance,  $sudo insmod hello.ko command="showall"